 What They Found

-Eight studies, totaling 393 subjects, were included, comprising seven randomized trials and one imaging case-controlled study.
+Eight studies, totaling 393 subjects, were included, comprising seven randomised trials and one imaging case-controlled study.
 Patients treated with 40-60 HBOT sessions showed statistically significant symptomatic improvements and clinically significant changes in PTSD symptoms.

 Canadian Relevance